vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 - Repository Provider provides functionalities to manage the backup repository.
 For example, initialize a repository, connect to a repository, manage the snapshots in the repository, maintain a repository, etc.
 - Uploader Provider provides functionalities to run a backup or restore.

-The Repository Provider and Uploader Provider use an option called “Legacy” to choose the path --- Restic Repository vs. Unified Repository or Restic Uploader vs. Kopia Uploader.
-Specifically, if Legacy = true, Repository Provider will manage Restic Repository only, otherwise, it manages Unified Repository only; if Legacy = true, Uploader Provider calls Restic to do the BR, otherwise, it calls Kopia to do the BR.
+The Repository Provider and Uploader Provider use options to choose the path --- legacy path vs. new path (Kopia uploader + Unified Repository).
+Specifically, for legacy path, Repository Provider will manage Restic Repository only, otherwise, it manages Unified Repository only; for legacy path, Uploader Provider calls Restic to do the BR, otherwise, it calls Kopia uploader to do the BR.

 In order to manage Restic Repository, the Repository Provider calls Restic Repository Provider, the latter invokes the existing Restic CLIs.
 In order to manage Unified Repository, the Repository Provider calls Unified Repository Provider, the latter calls the Unified Repository module through the udmrepo.BackupRepoService interface.
 It doesn’t know how the Unified Repository is implemented necessarily.
 In order to use Restic to do BR, the Uploader Provider calls Restic Uploader Provider, the latter invokes the existing Restic CLIs.